publiclab/Leaflet.DistortableImage/README.md

   - Multiple images can be selected using <kbd>cmd</kbd> + `click` to toggle individual image selection.
   - Click on the map or hit the <kbd>esc</kbd> key to quickly deselect all images.

-Our `DistortableCollection` lass allows working with multiple images simultaneously.
+Our `DistortableCollection` class allows working with multiple images simultaneously.
 Say we instantiated 3 images, saved them to the variables `img`, `img2`, and `img3`, and enabled editing on all of them.
 To access the UI and functionalities available in the multiple image interface, pass them to the collection class:

 ```js
 // OPTION 1: Pass in images immediately